The Best Frameless Bathroom Mirrors (2026)

 The Kohler CB-CLC2026FS is the pick for buyers who want a recognized brand and storage in one piece.
 It is a frameless mirrored cabinet rather than a plain mirror: the door is a clean sheet of glass with no visible trim, but behind it are shelves for medicine and toiletries.
 That combination is the whole appeal: you get the frameless aesthetic on the wall and you reclaim the counter clutter into the cabinet, without the bulky framed look of an old-style medicine cabinet.

 What you pay for here is the Kohler name and finish, which sit a clear step above the generic cabinets in this category, and the flexibility to recess it into the wall for a flush, built-in look or surface-mount it if cutting into studs isn't an option.
 The honest knock is value: at $145 it costs more than double our top pick while giving you a smaller 20x26 mirror surface, and the recessed install is real work.
-If you specifically want a brand-name frameless cabinet, this is the one.
-If you just want a big clean mirror, the Brightify is the better buy.
+If you want a brand-name frameless cabinet, this is the one.
+If you want a big clean mirror, the Brightify is the better buy.

 What we like